NgChowYong/backend_example/README.md

 	- 'npm install express-validator':validation and sanitization of our form data
 - swagger UI?
 - install compression, helmet, express-rate-limit for deploy use
+- jtest for unit test used
+	- 'npm install --save-dev jest'

 ## File structure
 - folders are created by auto generator as reference